Skip to main content

 By car

-Although in the north of the island, Port d’Alcudia is easily accessible from Palma airport thanks to the MA-13 motorway running through the middle of the island.
-It’s about a 45-minute drive: come off the MA-3460 towards Puerto Alcudia, and this road carries on all the way through to the port.
+Car hire is a viable option in Mallorca, and although it's in the north of the island, Port d’Alcudia is easily accessible from Palma airport thanks to the MA-13 motorway running through the middle of the island.
+It’s about a 45-minute drive.
+You could also book a private transfer to take the hassle out of driving yourselves.

 Public transport